 Subscriber acquisition costs include hardware subsidies paid to radio manufacturers, distributors and automakers; subsidies paid for chip sets and certain other components used in manufacturing radios; device royalties for certain radios and chip sets; commissions paid to automakers and retailers; product warranty obligations; freight; and provisions for inventory allowances attributable to inventory consumed in OEM and retail distribution channels.
 The majority of subscriber acquisition costs are incurred and expensed in advance of, or concurrent with, acquiring a subscriber.
-For the years ended December 31, 2015 and 2014 subscriber acquisition costs increased 8% and decreased less than 1%, respectively, as compared to the corresponding periods in the prior year.
-Increased costs in the current year related to a larger number of satellite radio installations in new vehicles, partially offset by improved OEM and chipset subsidy rates per vehicle and a change in a contract with an automaker which decreased subscriber acquisition costs.
+For the years ended December 31, 2014 and 2013 subscriber acquisition costs decreased less than 1% and increased 4%, respectively, and slightly decreased as a percentage of total revenue, as compared to the corresponding periods in the prior year.
+The decrease in the current year was primarily due to improved OEM subsidy rates per vehicle and a change in a contract with an automaker which decreased subscriber acquisition costs.
 The decrease was partially offset by increased subsidy costs related to a larger number of satellite radio installations in new vehicles.
+The increase in 2013 was primarily a result of higher subsidies from increased OEM installations occurring in advance of acquiring the subscriber.

 Other operating expense includes engineering, design and development costs.
-For the years ended December 31, 2015 and 2014, other operating expense increased 2% and 6%, respectively.
-The increase in the current year was primarily driven by additional costs associated with streaming development, partially offset by lower personnel costs.
-The increase in the prior year was driven primarily by the inclusion of a full year of costs associated with SIRIUS XM's connected vehicle services business and higher personnel costs.
+For the years ended December 31, 2014 and 2013, other operating expense increased 6% and 21%, respectively, but remained relatively flat as a percentage of total revenue.
+The increase in the current year was driven primarily by the inclusion of a full year of costs associated with SIRIUS XM's connected vehicle services business and higher personnel costs.
+The increase during the prior year was driven primarily by higher product development costs, costs related to enhanced subscriber features and service functionality.

 Selling, general and administrative expense includes costs of advertising, media and production, including promotional events and sponsorship, finance, legal, human resources and information technology.
-For the years ended December 31, 2015 and 2014, selling, general and administrative expense increased 7% and 14%, respectively, as compared to the corresponding prior year periods.
-The increase in the current year is primarily due to additional subscriber communications and retention programs associated with a greater number of subscribers and promotional trials, higher personnel costs and reserves for consumer legal settlements and facilities costs, partially offset by insurance recoveries, lower litigation costs as well as lower legal fees and costs due to certain non-recurring transactions during the same period in the prior year.
-The prior year increase was primarily due to additional subscriber communications and retention programs associated with a greater number of subscribers and promotional trials and higher information technology costs.
+For the years ended December 31, 2014 and 2013, selling, general and administrative expense increased 14% and 9%, respectively, but slightly increased and decreased a percentage of total revenue, respectively, as compared to the corresponding prior year periods.
+For both periods, the increase was primarily due to additional subscriber communications and retention programs associated with a greater number of subscribers and promotional trials and higher information technology costs.

-The following tables reconcile the results reported by SIRIUS XM, used for comparison purposes above to understand their operations, to the results reported by Liberty for the years ended December 31,2015,2014 and 2013:
+The following tables reconcile the results reported by SIRIUS XM, used for comparison purposes above to understand their operations, to the results reported by Liberty for the years ended December 31, 2014 and 2013: